sustainable-computing-io/kepler-operator/docs/api.md

-KeplerInternal is the Schema for the keplers internal API
+KeplerInternal is deprecated and will be removed in a future release.
+Please use PowerMonitorInternal instead.

 <table>
     <thead>